angular/angular/aio/content/guide/router.md

 You've setup the routes for navigating around your application and used navigation imperatively and declaratively.
 But like any application, requirements change over time.
-You've setup links and navigation to `/heroes` and `/hero/:id` from the `HeroListComponent` and `HeroDetailComponent` components.
+You've setup links and navigation to `/items` and `/item/:id` from the `HeroListComponent` and `HeroDetailComponent` components.
-If there were a requirement that links to `heroes` become `superheroes`, you would still want the previous URLs to navigate correctly.
+If there were a requirement that links to `items` become `exclusive-items`, you would still want the previous URLs to navigate correctly.
 You also don't want to update every link in your application, so redirects makes refactoring routes trivial.

 {@a url-refactor}

-#### Changing `/heroes` to `/superheroes`
+#### Changing `/items` to `/exclusive-items`

 This section guides you through migrating the `Hero` routes to new URLs.
 The `Router` checks for redirects in your configuration before navigating, so each redirect is triggered when needed.
-To support this change, add redirects from the old routes to the new routes in the `heroes-routing.module`.
+To support this change, add redirects from the old routes to the new routes in the `items-routing.module`.

-<code-example path="router/src/app/heroes/heroes-routing.module.ts" header="src/app/heroes/heroes-routing.module.ts (heroes redirects)"></code-example>
+<code-example path="router/src/app/items/items-routing.module.ts" header="src/app/items/items-routing.module.ts (items redirects)"></code-example>

 Notice two different types of redirects.
-The first change is from  `/heroes` to `/superheroes` without any parameters.
+The first change is from  `/items` to `/exclusive-items` without any parameters.
-The second change is from `/hero/:id` to `/superhero/:id`, which includes the `:id` route parameter.
+The second change is from `/item/:id` to `/exclusive-items/:id`, which includes the `:id` route parameter.
 Router redirects also use powerful pattern-matching, so the `Router` inspects the URL and replaces route parameters in the `path` with their appropriate destination.
-Previously, you navigated to a URL such as `/hero/15` with a route parameter `id` of `15`.
+Previously, you navigated to a URL such as `/item/15` with a route parameter `id` of `15`.

 <div class="alert is-helpful">